How to Use Different AI Models for Different Tasks in One Workflow

 Step 5: Heavy Reasoning Step - Strong Model

 On the complex branch (e.g. technical escalations, refund decisions, contract analysis), add a Connector node in Agent Mode with your strongest model.
 Feed it the triage label, the summary, plus any enrichment data from a Knowledge node or storefront connector.
-Use structured output and ask for a recommendation plus reasoning:
+Use a Response Schema and ask for a recommendation plus reasoning:

 {